UD for Bororo

 (inclusive) for the feature Clusivity

 - Nouns are either possessed or unpossessed.
-Possessed nouns are either alienably o inalienably possessed and this distinction is morphologically marked, with inalienably possessed nouns being marked by agreement with the possessor.
+Possessed nouns are either alienably o inalienably possessed.
+Inalienably possessed nouns in Bororo are kinship terms and body parts.

 my mouth